be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 ![Notification](/assets/heroku-deploy/jenkins_notify.png){:width="482"}

-The URL field must contain a full Hubot address with a specific path, e.g. `https://my-hubot-instance.herokuapp.com/hubot/jenkins_status`.
+The URL field must contain the full Hubot URL with `/hubot/jenkins_status` path, e.g. `https://my-hubot-instance.herokuapp.com/hubot/jenkins_status`.

-Further down, check the "Parameterized Build" checkbox.
-The parameters we are going to create will be available to the deploy script as environment variables.
-We'll also be able to pass their values from outside upon triggering the build with an HTTP request.
+Further down the page, check the "Parameterized Build" checkbox.
+The parameters we are going to create will be available to a deploy script as environment variables.
+We'll also be able to pass their values from outside upon triggering a build with HTTP request.
 The following parameters should be added:

 |-----------+-----------+---------------------+--------------|
 | Name      | Type      | Default Value       | Description     |